Putting on a Performance – We put the best-selling pianos through their paces!

 The majority of digital pianos have recording capabilities.
 This is great if you’re learning to play and want to review your progress, and is a useful feature if you wish to create your own compositions.

-Most digital pianos have MIDI capability and USB ports, allowing you to connect to computers and recording equipment.
+Most digital pianos have USB ports,making it easy to connect and record your music.
 Some models accept flash memory cards making it simple to transfer music to other devices.

 Electronic pianos designed for beginners often include built-in lessons and access to online resources.
 Some have dual headphone jacks or even split keyboard functions, allowing students and teachers to work together silently, or to play the same parts in the same octaves.

-Almost every modern acoustic piano has 52 white keys and 36 black keys, and it makes sense to look for the full 88 key keyboard with a digital version.
-At a very minimum, don’t buy a keyboard with less than five full octaves, even if you are just beginning to play.
+Acoustic pianos have a total of 88 keys (52 white and 36 black), so it makes sense to look for a full keyboard with a digital version.
+Aim for a keyboard with at least 5 full octaves, even if you’re just starting to play.

 A big difference between traditional and digital pianos is the way it feels when you physically press down on the key.
-In a traditional piano, your key is attached to a lever which then causes a felt-covered hammer to strike the strings inside the piano.
-This creates a very slight resistance, or weight, in the keys.
+With a traditional piano, when you strike a note, a soft hammer hits the strings in the body of the piano causing a not to sound.
+Lifting the hammer creates a very slight resistance, or weight, in the keys.
 Becoming familiar with this weight is important if you ever wish to play an acoustic model, but also it actually aids playing and ‘feeling’ the music.
+Many digital pianos are designed to mimic this weighted feel with their keys.

 What We Like